Peer To Peer Lending Guide

 Some companies offer great loan products but don’t offer enough new loans for new lenders to become properly diversified.
 Other companies offer lots of new loans but the interest rates are too low to justify the risk.
 Some companies have more underwriting, credit risk and default recovery experience than others.
-Some companies have websites with technical problems; others deposit too slowly or don’t have a functioning secondary market to sell loans when you want out.
+Some companies have websites with technical problems; others don’t have a functioning secondary market to sell loans when you want out.

-Many times you will have to overlook the negatives and dive in.
+Many times you will have to overlook some of the negatives and dive in.
 Just remember to assess all the pros and cons before you invest and make sure you fully understand the risks involved.
 You can also save yourself some time and read my peer to peer lending reviews, or drop me an email and I’ll give you my opinion.

 Company History Is Important…Sometimes

 When I first started peer to peer lending, some of the companies I invested through had very little trading history.
 Part of my investing decision was based on speaking with the people in charge and research available on the internet.
-I also read through the company websites and decided how comfortable I felt.
+I also read through the company website and decided how comfortable I felt.
 If my gut said no, I didn’t invest.
 As time progressed and I became more experienced, I made several adjustments by moving out of certain companies and investing through other ones.
 There are now additional resources on the web to help you perform due diligence on the companies.

 Thankfully only two of the companies I originally invested through ceased trading.
 I’m learning that while company history is important, it’s not the most important factor when making investment decisions.
 Sometimes I feel more confident in companies that have less trading history versus the ones that have been established longer.